Looking for more information on DMPs? This on-demand DMP 101 webinar will explain what a…

 Data Management Platforms are sophisticated technology platforms, housing a multitude of potential outputs and use cases.
 There are so many possibilities with the DMP that it can become confusing and difficult to execute upon a single and well defined strategy, as different teams focus on different platform features, outputs, and value propositions.
 This article seeks to define some of the most common marketer use cases for DMP.

-I have spoken about the requirement to establish a clear strategic framework in order to set yourself up for success with the DMP.
 The focus of this article will be to identify 5 major value streams, which could be phased in accordance to a brand’s requirements in order to achieve success with the DMP and extract the maximum value output.

 Collection and management of 1st party data is one of the most cited use cases of the DMP, as advertisers seek better visibility and control over their own data assets in order to support business objectives.
 This 1st party data is not limited to digital data, but includes offline CRM data, location data, device-level data etc.

 The DMP has the power to combine 1st party data with 3rd party data and unify an increasingly fragmented data ecosystem.
 There are currently dozens of data vendors all of whom aggregate 3rd party data, and all of whom have their own specialities, sources, collection methodologies etc. The DMP acts a single access point to the data ecosystem, unifying multiple 3rd party data assets for use in audience building in combination with 1st party data assets and 2nd party data assets.

 Using audience profiling reporting in combination with mid-flight tracking and campaign feedback to gain a 360° view of an audience composition and understand exactly who your most valuable customers are and who is engaging with you marketing and communications.